Guide to CT Scanners

 Therefore, they are usually found supporting specialty practices, such as cardiac departments, research facilities, or where the volume of patients is very high.

 To sum up, how many slices do you need based on the exams you perform?

-All CT scanners can perform general imaging procedures, for example abdominal, which includes the scanning of internal organs such as liver and kidneys.
+All types of CT scan machines can perform general imaging procedures, for example abdominal, which includes the scanning of internal organs such as the liver and kidneys.

 However, certain procedures, such as cardiac, rely on higher slice counts to deliver sufficient image quality.

 To get a better overview of CT scanner applications in relation to slices, see the table below:

 The price of used CT scanners varies greatly.

 And even though the number of slices is the main factor, there are several others that have an influence, such as age, demand, model, tube count, and more.

 The cost of CT machines on the used market ranges from 35.000 to more than 250.000 euros.
 Get a pricing overview of the different CT scanner types in the table below.

 Keep in mind the several other factors influencing the price of a CT scanner: